-In order to avoid academic misconduct, the College is committed to continually educating its students on how to develop good academic practice and writing skills.
+In order to avoid academic misconduct, the University Centre is committed to continually educating its students on good academic practice and writing skills.
 The following support is available and it is recommended that you take advantage of this:

-- Advice and guidance from the Students' Union. - Facility for students and staff to use plagiarism e:detection software Turnitin - Briefings on academic misconduct provided at student induction events and during relevant modules
+- Guidance from the Academic Skills Support for HE Students team. - Advice and guidance from the Students' Union. - Facility for students and staff to use plagiarism e:detection software Turnitin. - Briefings on academic integrity and academic misconduct provided at student induction events and during relevant modules.